AlbertSigsbert/AS-Store/README.md

 # AS Store

-This is a ecommerce website made with Laravel framework that sells consumer electronics goods(fake products).\n
+This is a ecommerce website made with Laravel framework that sells consumer electronics goods(fake products).<br/><br/>
 <img src="/public/images/products.png" />

 ## Features